erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 See @Fig:array-envelopes for an illustration of singularities of different array types.
 Leve et al. also include a more in-depth discussion of the various types of singularities and how they are taken into account by different steering laws.

 ![Momentum envelopes of different single gimbal CMG arrays, i.e. their inner and outer singularities.
-From left to right: box, roof and pyramid array [@LeveSpacecraftMomentumControl2015]](./figures/cmg-envelopes.png){ #fig:array-envelopes }
+From left to right: box, roof and pyramid array [@LeveSpacecraftMomentumControl2015]](./figures/cmg-envelopes.png){ #fig:array-envelopes short-caption="Momentum envelopes of CMG arrays"}

 The shape of the workspace is of relevance to this work as the requirements will not be uniform in all directions.
 A pendulum will often swing around a single axis, robot tasks might be dominated by torque around certain axes and part rotations will lie around the axis of the crane's rope.